 While I’m excited to plan an amazing party filled with festive decor, indulgent food, and fun entertainment, I’m also determined to not go crazy with the budget for the event.
 After all, the costs of a new home, new baby, quarterly taxes, and the usual holiday expenses add up quickly!
 Thankfully, I have a few party-planning tricks up my sleeve that I believe will help me plan an elegant event without breaking the bank.
-Keep reading to see my top tips for throwing a classy holiday party on a budget and my favorite holiday mocktail recipe made with Schweppes® Ginger Ale.
+Keep reading to see my top tips for throwing a classy holiday party on a budget and my favorite holiday mocktail recipe (that’s also perfect for nursing moms) made with Schweppes® Ginger Ale.

 Add A Few Festive Statement Pieces to Your Decor

 While I love all holiday decorations, it’s easy to go overboard with decor.
 Instead of busting out every single Christmas decoration that you own, pick a theme in advance and pick up a few statement pieces that match the theme.
 By choosing a few “wow” pieces that match your theme, you’ll still pack plenty of cheer into your party, but you’ll avoid having an over-the-top event.

 For our holiday party, I’m choosing a white, silver, and red theme, and I’m aiming to create an environment that’s classy but still cozy.
 My goal is to add one or two statement pieces per room to add a festive mood without going too far with the decor.
 For example, I updated our dining room for the holidays by adding a snow-covered centerpiece with red berry accents to the table.
 With this one simple statement piece, our white and silver china and basic champagne flutes are elevated to the perfect level of holiday cheer.
 By purchasing this one affordable statement piece, we transformed a whole room.